Blue Light Aware, Would you know what to do if an Emergency vehicle should approach you with the blue lights flashing while you’re driving.

 Please click on the link to see the video.

-Learner drivers will be able to take driving lessons on motorways before passing their driving test under new plans set out today (30 December 2016) by Transport Minister Andrew Jones.
+Learner drivers will be able to take driving lessons on motorways before passing their driving test under new plans set out by The Department of Transport.

 At the moment, you can only have driving lessons on motorways after you’ve passed your driving test.
 Some newly-qualified drivers take lessons through the voluntary Pass Plus scheme.